 The Elisabeth Bruyère Award Dinner honors those individuals, businesses or entities who emulate the compassion for those in need demonstrated by Elisabeth.

-He has been involved in community and philanthropy work for over twenty-five years, serving on boards of multiple local charities including D’Youville Life & Wellness, Ste.
-Jeanne d'Arc School, Lowell Telecommunications Corp, etc.
+Jay has been involved in community and philanthropy work for over twenty-five years, serving on the boards of multiple local charities including Ste Jeanne d'Arc School, D'Youville Life and Wellness

-Jay, a lifelong Lowell resident, received his Juris Doctor from Suffolk University Law School and his bachelor's degree from the University of Massachusetts Lowell.
+Jay is a lifelong Lowell resident who received his Juris Doctor from Suffolk University Law School and his bachelor's degree from the University of Massachusetts Lowell.